Yongin Daejanggeum Park

 Yongin Daejanggeum Park (Korean: 용인 대장금 파크; lit.
 'Yongin Dae Jang Geum Park'), previously known as MBC Dramia (Korean: MBC 드라미아), is an outdoor film set owned by Munhwa Broadcasting Corporation in the city of Yongin in Gyeonggi province, South Korea.

+It is the largest open set in Korea.
+Through meticulous research, it recreates streets and houses from the Three Kingdoms period to the Joseon Dynasty.
+In addition to historical dramas, it actively shoots modern dramas, movies, and commercials, and many MBC historical dramas such as Jumong, Yi San, Dong Yi, The Rebel, and The Emperor: Owner of the Mask have been filmed here.
+Hallyu fans continue to visit here because of the excitement of viewing the set and experiencing royal costumes.

 Background

-Built in 2005, the site comprises a total area of 2,500,000m2, out of which actual sets take up 165,000 m2, The complex features permanent sets imitating buildings from the Samguk, Goryeo and Joseon periods, and functions as an interactive center for hallyu.
-Its name MBC Dramia was created from the words drama" and "utopia". historical drama series like Moon Embracing the Sun, Dong Yi and Queen Seondeok were shot there.
+Built in 2005, the site comprises a total area of 2,500,000m2. out of which actual sets take up 165,000 m2, The complex features permanent sets imitating buildings from the Samguk, Goryeo and Joseon periods, and it functions as an interactive center for hallyu.
+Its name MBC Dramia was created from the words "drama" and "utopia".
+Historical drama series like Moon Embracing the Sun, Dong Yi and Queen Seondeok were shot there.

 The complex was opened to visitors and tourists on June 21, 2011 for the first time.

 Recently in 2015, it was renamed to its current name Yongin Daejanggeum Park, based on the titular character of MBC's 2003 historical drama Dae Jang Geum, for promotional reasons.